 Without the federal government, scientific and technological advances that created the Internet, put a man on the moon, and dramatically improved citizens’ health — all while concurrently providing them a strong sense of national security — would not have been possible.
 Unfortunately, government budgets today don’t have the effect they once did, and the progress in years past that occurred quickly when it counted — through innovative people and organizational structures within agencies — seems to have become more about compliance than results.

-Government acquisition improvement starts — and perhaps ends — in the human resources department.
+Government acquisition improvement starts — and perhaps ends — in the human resources HR department.
 It is not a matter of rules and regulations, but about truly professionalizing the workforce.
-This requires addressing governmentwide HR deficiencies, including how professionals are recruited, defining what skillsets they bring before onboarding, changing the regulations that prevent managers from hiring or moving those they wish, and bolstering pay, benefits and performance plans.
+This requires permitting the profession to speak for itself, but also addressing governmentwide HR deficiencies, including from how professionals are recruited, defining what skillsets they bring before onboarding, changing the government regulations that prevent managers from hiring or moving those they wish, and bolstering the pay, benefits and performance plans they operate under once hired.

 As any manager, private or public, will say, "its all about the people."
 Get the right leaders, staff and organization, and the rest will take care of itself.
 The innovative culture respected in Silicon Valley is built on the people within it.